Last updated on March 28, 2020 at 13:43

 In severe renal failure is there severe hyposthenuria/asthenuria, so the kidneys can’t adapt to an increased water intake.

 SIADH stands for syndrome of inappropriate antidiuretic hormone and is a condition where the levels of ADH is abnormally high.
 It can occur in paraneoplastic syndrome, in problems with the brain and in situations of severe stress, because ADH is also a stress hormone.
 It’s especially common during surgery.
-When ADH is very high will a lot of water be retained.
+When ADH is very high will a lot of water initially be retained.
+However, the kidneys will eventually increase urine output to compensate, thereby causing hypotonic normovolaemia.

 In severe oedema will RAAS be activated because of low plasma volume, but the extra retained water and salt will just travel into the interstitium to make the oedema larger instead of normalizing the plasma volume.
 In severe oedema can the hypovolaemia be so severe that ADH is secreted, causing hypotonicity.